xStarbound/xStarbound/README.md

 - Lighting is partially asynchronous (@novaenia).
 - Various changes to the storage of directives and images in memory to greatly reduce their impact on FPS (@novaenia).
   - Works well when extremely long directives are used for «vanilla multiplayer-compatible» creations, like [generated](https://silverfeelin.github.io/Starbound-NgOutfitGenerator/) [clothing](https://github.com/fezzedone/fezzedone-Drawable-Generator).
-- Client-side tile placement prediction (rewrite by @novaenia from StarExtensions).
+- Client-side tile placement prediction (by @novaenia).
   - You can also resize the placement area of tiles on the fly.
-- Client- and server-side support for placing foreground tiles with a custom collision type (rewrite by @novaenia from StarExtensions; requires xServer or xClient on the host).
-Compatible with the collision modifier feature of OpenStarbound clients. [xWEdit](https://github.com/fezzedone/xWEdit), a fork of WEdit with support for these features, is available; xWEdit requires xClient for full client-side functionality, but partially works with OpenStarbound clients (not StarExtensions!).
+- Client- and server-side support for placing foreground tiles with a custom collision type (@novaenia; requires an xServer/OpenStarbound server or an xClient/OpenStarbound/oSBM host).
+Compatible with the collision modifier feature of OpenStarbound clients. [xWEdit](https://github.com/fezzedone/xWEdit), a fork of WEdit with support for these features, is available; xWEdit requires xClient for full client-side functionality, but partially works with OpenStarbound clients.
   - Additionally, objects can be placed under non-solid foreground tiles (@novaenia).
 - Ability to place platforms as background tiles (based on the same feature by @SilverSokolova in OpenStarbound).
 - Support for placing tiles in mid-air, not connected to existing ones, via an extra argument to `world.placeMaterial()` (requires _both_ xClient and, in multiplayer, xServer/xClient on the host).
 By @fezzedone.